Kasoro za Figo

 • Sometimes genetic testing

 After birth, kidney defects that cause no symptoms are often discovered when imaging studies are done for other reasons.
-If doctors suspect a child has a kidney defect, they typically do imaging tests such as ultrasonography, computed tomography (CT), nuclear scans, or magnetic resonance imaging (MRI).
+If doctors suspect a child has a kidney defect, they typically do imaging tests such as ultrasounds, computed tomography (CT), nuclear scans, or magnetic resonance imaging (MRI).
 Rarely, doctors do intravenous urography.

 Children who have dysplasia may undergo a biopsy of the kidney (a sample of kidney tissue is removed and examined under a microscope).

-Matibabu ya kasoro za Figo
+Matibabu ya Kasoro za Kuzaliwa za Figo

 • Sometimes surgical procedures